-Propionic and methylmalonic acidemia are inborn errors of metabolism in which the short chain fatty acid propionate cannot be broken down {Deodato, 2006 #3135}.
-Patients with propionic acidemia carry recessive mutations in either one of two genes, PCCA or PCCB, which encode the two proteins comprising propionyl-CoA carboxylase that converts propionyl-CoA to D-methylmalonyl-CoA.
+Propionic and methylmalonic acidemia are inborn errors of metabolism in which the short-chain fatty acid propionate cannot be broken down {Deodato, 2006 #3135}.
+Patients with propionic acidemia carry loss-of-function mutations in either one of two genes, PCCA or PCCB, which encode the two proteins comprising propionyl-CoA carboxylase that converts propionyl-CoA to D-methylmalonyl-CoA.
 Methylmalonic acidemia is a bit more complicated because it can be caused by mutations in either methylmalonyl-CoA racemase, methylmalonyl-CoA mutase, or in enzymes involved in the processing of vitamin B12, which is an essential cofactor for the latter protein {Banerjee, 2003 #2684}{Deodato, 2006 #3135}.
-Propionyl-CoA is generated in the natural breakdown of the branched chain amino acids isoleucine and valine, as well as the catabolism of methionine, threonine and odd-chain fatty acids.
-It can be inter-converted with propionate, which is generated by our gut microbiota in the process of the digestion of plant fibers.
-While propionate has been found to have beneficial functions {Kasubuchi, 2015 #3142}{Hosseini, 2011 #2770}, it is toxic when it accumulates, as exemplified by patients with propionic acidemia {Deodato, 2006 #3135}.
+Propionyl-CoA is generated in the natural breakdown of the branched-chain amino acids isoleucine and valine, as well as the catabolism of methionine, threonine, and odd-chain fatty acids.
+It can be inter-converted with propionate, which is generated by our gut microbiota in the digestion of plant fibers.
+Although propionate has been found to have beneficial functions {Kasubuchi, 2015 #3142}{Hosseini, 2011 #2770}, it is toxic when it accumulates, as exemplified by patients with propionic acidemia {Deodato, 2006 #3135}.
 Propionic acidemia is a rare disorder with a worldwide live birth incidence of 1:50,000 to 1:100,000.
-It is diagnosed by newborn screening by the detection of elevated levels of propionylcarnitine, 3-hydroxypropionate, and other aberrant metabolites {Matsumoto, 1996 #3068}.
+It is diagnosed in newborn screening by the detection of elevated levels of propionylcarnitine, 3-hydroxypropionate, and other aberrant metabolites {Matsumoto, 1996 #3068}.

-The nematode Caenorhabditis elegans is a bacterivore found in temperate climates around the world.
-In the laboratory, C. elegans can be fed different bacterial species and strains and the vast majority of studies have used Escherichia coli OP50, a uracil auxotroph, as a diet.
-E. coli OP50 forms thin lawns, enabling facile visualization of the transparent animal.
-However, E. coli OP50 cannot synthesize vitamin B12 and therefore cannot support the efficient breakdown of propionate by the canonical pathway {Watson, 2013 #2432;Watson, 2014 #2714}.
+The nematode Caenorhabditis elegans is a bacterivore found around the world.
+In the laboratory, C. elegans can be fed different species and strains of bacteria, but the vast majority of studies use the Escherichia coli strain OP50, a uracil auxotroph.
+E. coli However, E. coli OP50 cannot synthesize vitamin B12 and therefore cannot support the efficient breakdown of propionate by the canonical pathway {Watson, 2013 #2432;Watson, 2014 #2714}.
 Previously, we found that C. elegans transcriptionally activates an alternative propionate breakdown pathway, or shunt, when flux through the canonical pathway is low due to genetic perturbations or low dietary vitamin B12 {Watson, 2016 #3248}{Bulcha, 2019 #3502}.
 This -oxidation pathway comprises five genes, and results in the generation of acetyl-CoA {Watson, 2016 #3248}(Figure 1A).
-C. elegans may have evolved a dedicated pathway for alternate propionate breakdown to be able to thrive on bacteria that do not synthesize vitamin B12.
-It only activates the expression of propionate shunt genes when propionate accumulation is persistent, via a specific regulatory circuit known as a type 1 feed-forward loop with AND-logic gate comprising the nuclear hormone receptors nhr-10 and nhr-68 {Bulcha, 2019 #3502}.
-In humans, there is evidence for the presence of the propionate shunt, although its activity is not sufficient to mitigate propionate toxicity.
-This is likely because in humans the enzymes functioning in other metabolic pathways are repurposed {Watson, 2016 #3248}.
+C. elegans may have evolved a dedicated pathway for alternate propionate breakdown to be able to thrive eating bacteria that do not synthesize vitamin B12.
+It only activates the expression of propionate shunt genes when propionate accumulation is persistent, via a specific regulatory circuit known as a type 1 feed-forward loop with AND-logic gate using the nuclear hormone receptors nhr-10 and nhr-68 {Bulcha, 2019 #3502}.
+In humans, propionate also enters a shunt pathway (REF), although its activity is not sufficient to mitigate propionate toxicity likely because the enzymes functioning in other metabolic pathways are repurposed {Watson, 2016 #3248}.